|

 Removing the Social Security Number (SSN)

-When the FC EW is notified to close the FC case because the child/youth is being adopted the child’s/youth’s SSN number must be removed from the foster care CalSAWS case after the case is closed.
-Additionally, This process must be completed on open adoption cases where a new SSN card is provided by the adoptive parents with the child’s/youth’s new name and the SSN is not on the adoption case.
+When a Foster Care child/youth is being adopted, the child’s/youth’s SSN number must be removed from the CalSAWS FC case after FC is closed.
+For detailed instructions, refer to the Remove SSN From A Closed FC Case topic in chapter 37.
+This process must also be completed on open adoption cases where a new SSN card is provided by the adoptive parents with the child’s/youth’s new name, and the SSN is not on the adoption case.

 Social Security Administration does not assign new SSNs for adopted children who: